adamayoung/starling-round-up/docs/PROJECT-SUMMARY.md

 The decision was made not to run the UI tests in GitHub Actions due to GitHub runner performance and having a valid access token for running the app.
-The UI tests however will run locally with a valid access token.
+However, the UI tests will run locally with a valid access token.

 ## Third-Party Dependencies